yhkaplan/swift-formatting-scripts/README.md

 ## Customizing for your needs

-This script is just a starting point for your own projects.
+These scripts are just a starting point for your own projects.
 Feel free to choose your own rules and configurations!
 Also, I recommend managing Swiftlint and Swiftformat versions because new rules appear often.
 One solution is [Mint](mint-url....).
 Included in this repo is also a pre-commit git hook to automatically format changed/added files.

 ## TODO